 - an exercise for gender reflection

-It is designed for friends, peers, coworkers, and professionals who are working with gender non-conforming people or seeking to gain greater awareness of how to show respect for people who are gender non-conforming.
+It is designed for friends, family members, peers, coworkers, and professionals who are seeking to gain greater awareness of how to show respect for gender non-conforming or nonbinary people who use they/them pronouns.
 It incorporates both popular and academic materials and emphasizes materials created by individuals who identify as gender non-conforming or nonbinary.

 Why This Tutorial Matters